BestTimesToVisit.com Logo

 Bicycle

 Tip:Be aware of traffic, especially during peak hours.
-Always wear a helmet for safety.
-Consider using a bicycle map or app to navigate the city's streets.
+Wear a helmet and bright clothing for safety.
+Cycling is a great way to explore the city's smaller streets and hidden gems.
+Check the weather forecast before you go.

 Walking